Tent Camping for Beginners: Everything to Know

 You will also want to pack a first aid kit, sunscreen, chapstick, and bug repellant.

-How to Stay Clean Camping: Hygiene Tips
+How To Stay Clean Camping + Hygiene Tips

-Now you might be wondering if you should bring toilet tries and what not to stay clean.
-Yes!
-Bring your creature comforts.
+Now you might be wondering if you should bring toiletries and whatnot to stay clean.

 Below are the basic items to help you stay fresh.